-4. Use the File Type drop-down list to select the file format:

-- 5. If desired, modify the destination file name using the File Name: MyClip edit control. - 6.
+- 5. Use the File Type drop-down list to select the file format. - 6.
+If desired, modify the destination file name using the File Name File Name: MyClip edit control. - 7.
 Click Send.

 NOTE: Export is a background task and can be monitored using the Transfer Monitor.
-See "Monitoring media file transfers" on page 123 to view the job status.
 If the operation fails for any reason, the asset is deleted from the target location.